tnebooks/12th-physics/content.en/docs/ray-optics/_index.md

 Longitudinal magnification $m_l = \frac{\text{length of image } (l')}{\text{length of object } (l)}$

 Given: length of object, $l = \frac{f}{3}$
+For the given condition, the image formation is shown in the figure.
 ![](EX-6.4.png)

 Let $l'$ be the length of the image, then